Calico (video game)

 Calico is a life simulation game developed by Peachy Keen Games and published by Whitethorn Games and Maple Whispering.
 Players manage a cat café on a magical island.
 It is non-violent and features simple tasks.
 It was crowdfunded in 2019 and released for personal computers and various consoles in 2020.
-It received mixed reviews on Metacritic.
+The game received mixed reviews, with much of the criticism being directed toward its bugs.

 Gameplay

 Players control a character who has inherited a cat café in a magical land full of pastel colors and various animals, including cats.
 Players can explore the world, adopt animals, and expand their café.
 Calico includes magical girl elements, such as spells that can make animals smaller or larger.
 Small animals, such as cats, can be ridden like a horse if they are enlarged.
 Players earn money and other rewards by solving quests for non-player characters.
 The game is non-violent, and quests generally involve simple tasks, such as finding a lost animal.
 There are no failure conditions, and the game has been described as an "interactive dollhouse".